dmcable/spacexr/README.md

 C-SIDE](https://raw.githack.com/dmcable/spacexr/master/vignettes/replicates.html)
 Vignette under the “Population inference: meta regression” subheader.

-substantial update to the behind-the-scenes implementation.
-Linear interpolation for the log-likelihood has been replaced with cubic spline interpolation.
+Additionally, linear interpolation for the log-likelihood has been replaced with cubic spline interpolation.
 The result is increased numerical stability, convergence, and speed, especially for C-SIDE.

 December 13th, 2022: Version 2.1.0 released.
 This is a substantial update to the behind-the-scenes implementation.
 Linear interpolation for